m-ashry-eg/SAA-C03/notes/README.md

 - #### DynamoDB Global Tables

-  - **What is**: DynamoDB Global Tables is a feature provided by Amazon DynamoDB that enables you to replicate your table across multiple AWS regions.
+  - **Definition**: DynamoDB Global Tables is a feature provided by Amazon DynamoDB that enables you to replicate your table across multiple AWS regions.
 This allows you to achieve low-latency access to data for globally distributed applications and provided disaster recovery capabilities.

   - **DynamoDB Streams**: In order to use DynamoDB Global Tables, you must have DynamoDB Streams enabled on the source table.
 Global Tables uses DynamoDB Streams to replicate